How Karat supports leading technical recruiting processes.

 Live technical interviews are the most human-centered technical assessments.
 Not to be confused with a phone screen, technical interviews should include questions and problems that are relevant to the role and are solved with the guidance of a professional interviewer.

 Interview rubrics mapped to the technical interview are used to produce recommendations.
 They describe competencies relevant to the role and what different levels of mastery look like.
-Candidates can receive partial credit.
+Candidates can receive partial credit, too.

 The score drives the recommendation.
-Each indicating the likelihood of the candidate getting an offer.
+Each indicates the likelihood of the candidate getting an offer.
 For example, here are Karat’s recommendations:

 For more information about the pitfalls, pros, and cons of different technical assessments, check out “Technical Recruiting: The Good, The Bad, and The Ugly.”